 Celebrating Banned Books Week All Semester Long

-The class, in high-demand from English and drama students, focuses on three types of censorship during America's mid-century: political, racial and sexual.
-The students will read texts such as Arthur Miller's "The Crucible," Lee's masterpiece and James Baldwin's "Giovanni's Room" as well as written excerpts from both sides of the controversies.
+The class, in high-demand from English and drama students, focuses on three types of censorship during America’s mid-century: political, racial and sexual.
+The students will read texts such as Arthur Miller’s “The Crucible,” Harper Lee’s “To Kill a Mockingbird” and James Baldwin’s “Giovanni’s Room” as well as written excerpts from both sides of the controversies.

 “I want the students to learn how to empathize with those doing the censoring,” said Newman.
 “If we dismiss the perspective of the censors of the past, we won’t be able to prevent the worst kinds of censorship from taking place in the future.

 As HSS Creative Writing major Claire McKendry explains, she had her own reasons for enrolling in this class.
 “I come from a very small town in California where cultural censorship was common.
 Certain plays weren’t performed at my high school, for example.
 I am hoping to gain a better understanding of censorship in the ways I have experienced it in other parts of the country.”

 Like McKendry, HSS Professional Writing major Jessica Hersh has had her own brushes with the censor.
 “My freshman year of high school the school board debated removing To Kill A Mockingbird and I Know Why the Caged Bird Sings due to their ‘mature” content.
 I have continued to be perplexed as to why influential and interesting writing would be discouraged.”

 Newman also plans to take the class to see the movie about Ginsberg’s famously censored poem, Howl, premiering on September 24th during banned book week.